 The Vanity Chair Frame

 First, I unscrewed the seat from the chair frame (the frame is metal).
-Then I spray painted the frame in silver.
+Then I spray-painted the frame in chrome.

 While I waited for the chair frame to dry, I worked on the chair seat.
 Here is the seat with the pillow.
 You can see that they are about the same size.